Energy Audit in 20 Minutes: Find the 5 Drains Cutting 30% of Peak Output for $68K–$96K Operators

 (Repeat for your next drains as needed.)Rank drains from highest to lowest.
 Top score = fix first.

-Minute 10: First Fix
+Minute 10: Choose and Commit Your First Energy Drain Fix

 What to do: Identify ONE action to eliminate or reduce your #1 drain this week.